a11yproject/a11yproject.com/src/posts/2021-06-14-Everyday_Accessibility.md

 ## Social Media Posts

 **Use capital letters in hashtags:** Punctuation helps text-to-speech tools like screen readers speak more accurately, and helps with readability overall.
-This includes in hashtags where capital letters help distinguish words.
+This includes in hashtags, where capital letters help distinguish words.

 > Make it a habit to #UseCapitalLetters rather than #hardtoreadlowercase